 About Me

-I am a Senior Lecturer at the School of Engineering and Mathematical Sciences at City, University of London.
-I am part of the Department of Computer Science within the school of School of Mathematics, Computer Science & Engineering.
-I am a member of the giCentre and my research focus is on the analysis, interpretation and visualisation of data, primarily related with biomedical experimentation.
+I am a Senior Lecturer at the School of Science and Technology at City St George’s, University of London.
+I am part of the Department of Computer Science.
+I am a member of the giCentre and CitAI St George’s my research focus is on the processing, analysis, interpretation and visualisation of data, primarily related with biomedical experimentation.

-I have supervised to completion 8 Ph.D. students (Yin, Blazakis, Solis-Lemus, Jawaid, Leandrou, Karabag, Olliverre, Ananda) and I am currently supervising 5 (Ibadulla, Arafat, Ortega-Ruiz, Aden, Selvarathnam).
+I have supervised to completion 8 Ph.D. students (Yin, Blazakis, Solis-Lemus, Jawaid, Leandrou, Karabag, Olliverre, Ananda) and I am currently supervising 6, 4 as first supervisor (Ibadulla, Arafat, Ortega-Ruiz, Brito-Pacheco) and 2 as second supervisor (Aden, Selvarathnam).

 My areas of interest

-My main area of research is Image Analysis of Biomedical Images.
+My main area of research is Image Analysis.
+I have considerable experience with a variety of medical and biomedical data, but also with other types of data like vehicles, bees, ants, or sounds.
 This research covers three particular areas: the acquisition (I have worked with images from x-rays, computed tomography, magnetic resonance imaging, light, fluorescent, confocal, multiphoton and electron microscopes) of medical and biomedical images, the analysis through algorithms, mathematical models and statistical methodologies, which provide quantitative measurements, and the interpretation of the data (2D images, 3D volumes, 2D+t videos, 3D+t volumetric time lapse data sets).
 This final stage is crucial, what conclusions can we draw from the images?
 Can we reveal something of the underlying biological processes of cells or tumours?
 What are the effects of drugs or treatments?
 By using image analysis we are able to extract a wealth of information that is present in the images we capture, and that it is not possible to obtain by simple qualitative analysis.
 I have analysed different biological processes - cell migration, vascular permeability, red cell velocity, neutrophil and macrophage migration - and this research has lead to many journal papers.
 You can check these in the Publications section.

 My overall objective is to shed some light into the causes and processes of human illnesses especially cancer, and the infection or inflammation processes related to this disease.
 By analysing the images and videos from many experiments I hope to and contribute in finding ways to cure and prevent them.